tyleretters/nor.the-rn.info/_pages/blog.md

 ---
-layout: redirect
+layout: blog
 title: Blog
+subtitle: The moon sets, the batteries run dry, and a cold, dreamless sleep overcomes...
-permalink: /blog/
+permalink: /blog
-redirect_to: /
-subtitle:
 ---